 Coursework in the program is integrated throughout the School of Education.
-Thus, faculty members in several programs, especially counseling, special education, applied human development, and measurement, statistics, and evaluation, contribute to the training of students in school psychology.
+Thus, faculty members in several programs, especially special education and measurement, statistics, and evaluation, contribute to the training of students in school psychology.
 However, three faculty members are assigned primarily to the school psychology program and advise students in the program.
 The primary faculty members are: